jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 - Each volume up to 32TB in cached mode (1PB per Gateway)
 - Each volume up to 16 TB in stored mode (512TB per Gateway)

+> Cached volume gateway provides you low-latency access to your frequently accessed data but not to the entire data.

+> By using stored volumes, you can store your primary data locally, while asynchronously back up that data to AWS.
+Stored volumes provide your on-premises applications with low-latency access to the entire data sets.

 ### Tape Gateway
 - Some companies have backup processes using physical tapes (!)
 - With Tape Gateway, companies use the same processes but in the cloud